 The basic idea is based on two values.
 The Fair Market Value (FMV), and the Mill Levy, which is the amount each taxing entity gets to keep.

-As the FMV goes up, as in prior years like 2012 to 2013 where the value of real estate in Douglas increased by 10%, and Glenrock by 2%, the taxes go up.
+As the FMV goes up, the value of real estate in the towns goes up, and the taxes go up.
 The County Assessor determines the fair market value of your property based on comparable sales of similar property in your area.
 So, if houses in your neighborhood are selling for more this year then they were last year, your house may have a higher fair market value and your taxes could increase.